Digital Product Passport

 Chocolate bar with a story

-Take a look at the chocolate bar you’re holding in your hand –
+Take a look at any chocolate bar –

 are you curious about its origins, where it was made, and how it affected the planet?